Saint Louis Missouri

 The city is home to three national research universities, Washington University in St. Louis, Saint Louis University, as classified under the Carnegie Classification of Institutions of Higher Education.
 Washington University School of Medicine in St. Louis has been ranked among the top 10 medical schools in the country by U.S. News & World Report for as long as the list has been published, and as high as second, in 2003 and 2004.
 U.S. News & World Report also ranks the undergraduate school and other graduate schools, such as the Washington University School of Law, in the top 20 in the nation.[146]

-Greater St. Louis commands the 19th-largest media market in the United States, a position roughly unchanged for over a decade.[151]
+Greater St. Louis commands the 24th-largest media market in the United States.[150]
 All of the major U.S. television networks have affiliates in St. Louis, including KTVI 2 (Fox), KMOV 4 (CBS, with MyNetworkTV on channel 32.1), KSDK 5 (NBC), KETC 9 (PBS), KPLR-TV 11 (The CW), KNLC 24 (MeTV), KDNL 30 (ABC), WRBU 46 (Ion), and WPXS 51 Daystar Television Network.
-Among the area's most popular radio stations are KMOX (AM sports and talk, notable as the longtime flagship station for St. Louis Cardinals broadcasts), KLOU (FM oldies), WIL-FM (FM country), WARH (FM adult hits), and KSLZ (FM Top 40 mainstream).[152]
+Among the area's most popular radio stations are KMOX (AM sports and talk, notable as the longtime flagship station for St. Louis Cardinals broadcasts), KLOU (FM oldies), WIL-FM (FM country), WARH (FM adult hits), and KSLZ (FM Top 40 mainstream).[151]
 St. Louis also supports public radio's KWMU, an NPR affiliate, and community radio's KDHX.
 All-sports stations, such as KFNS 590 AM "The Fan" and WXOS "101.1 ESPN" are also popular.
 KSHE 95 FM "Real Rock Radio" has broadcast rock music since November 1967 - longer than any other radio station in the United States.

 The St. Louis Post-Dispatch is the region's major newspaper.
-Others in the region include the Suburban Journals, which serve parts of St. Louis County, while the primary alternative newspaper is the Riverfront Times.
+Others in the region include Ladue News, West Newsmagazine, the Webster-Kirkwood Times, and the Call Newspapers which all serve parts of St. Louis County.
 Three weeklies serve the African-American community: the St. Louis Argus, the St. Louis American, and the St. Louis Sentinel.
 St. Louis Magazine, a monthly magazine, covers topics such as local history, cuisine, and lifestyles, while the weekly St. Louis Business Journal provides coverage of regional business news.
-St. Louis was served by an online newspaper, the St. Louis Beacon, but that publication merged with KWMU in 2013.[153]
+St. Louis was served by an online newspaper, the St. Louis Beacon, but that publication merged with KWMU in 2013.[152]
+The primary alternative newspaper was the Riverfront Times before it was closed in 2024.[153]

 Many books and movies have been written about St. Louis.
 A few of the most influential and prominent films are Meet Me in St. Louis and American Flyers,[154] and novels include The Killing Dance, Meet Me in St. Louis, The Runaway Soul, The Rose of Old St. Louis, and Circus of the Damned.